 How do stock futures work?

-When you buy a stock future, you are essentially betting that the underlying stock’s price will go up.
-Conversely, when you sell a stock future, you are betting that the underlying stock’s price will go down.
+When you buy a stock future, you bet the underlying stock’s price will increase.
+Conversely, when you sell a stock future, you bet the underlying stock’s price will go down.

 Stock futures are traded on exchanges and have standard contract sizes, tick values, and expiration dates.
 The most popular stock futures contracts are for shares of large companies such as Apple, Google, and Amazon.